 - Place a small baking sheet in the refrigerator one hour before or in the freezer 15 minutes before.

-- In a small bowl melt the semi-sweet chocolate chips in the microwave.
+- Melt the semi-sweet chocolate chips in the microwave, in a small bowl.

 - For Shards: Allow to fully harden in the refrigerator for 10-15 minutes.
 Crack into shard pieces.